 Marketing is a “medium-term” strategy, in that great marketing for enrollment will not bring copious amounts of new students to the school in the short-term.
 It will, however, bring inquiries from parents of prospective students.
 Your enrollment process, consisting continuing to follow-up with the family, inviting them to experience your school community, turns those inquiries into students in the seats.

-Read the previous line again, and you’ll see the answer to the question posed in the title of today’s Marketing Matters article.
-Your school is a community; NOT a family.
+One of the more significant words in that sentence is “community,” because your school is a community; NOT a family.
 In educational circles, learning groups are referred to as “the community of learners.”
 In a faith-focused light, your parish or church might be termed a family, but when we’re talking about school, parents form a community.

 We can carry the family analogy further for the Catholic and Christian school.
 Jesus is the bridegroom, and his bride is the Church.
 I’ve heard it said that the Church, itself, is the “community of believers.”
 Therefore, the family relationship is created when Jesus is joined with His community of believers.
 In a family, there is always some type of paternal and maternal relationship involved.
 Anything less and different is, as we hear today, a “new” kind of family.
 In that light, some administrators would argue that there are many kinds of families involved in our schools today.
 If that is true, then stating that the school is a family is tantamount to trying to fit families into another type of family structure that really doesn’t exist, or, is itself a different kind of family.
 It makes much more sense to say that many types of families make up a community…just like the many types of families that comprises the community in which you and your family resides.